adityaverma025/python-bmi-calculator/README.md

 The program:

 1. Takes the user's weight in kilograms
-2. Takes the user's height in meters
+2. Takes the user's height in centimetres
 3. Calculates BMI
 4. Displays the BMI category